menu

 Homewood is a medium-sized village located in the state of Illinois.
 With a population of 18,735 people and four associated neighborhoods, Homewood is the 127th largest community in Illinois.

-In Homewood, a lot of people use the train to get to work every day though Homewood is a relatively small village.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Homewood has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Homewood in 2018 was $36,971, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $147,884 for a family of four.
 However, Homewood contains both very wealthy and poor people as well.